Aluminum Extrusions Play Important Role in Evolution of Churchill Downs

 The entry rotunda, known as Gate 17, soars to a height of 45 feet, and is capped by a 26 foot octagonal skylight which supports a suspended equine sculpture.
 Extrusions provide the framing and structure for the skylight as well as the framing for the rotunda's doors and windows, which raise 30 feet.
 For a more complete overview of the 2003-04 renovation, read the Extrusion Showcase in the AEC Library.

 You can bet that the folks who host the "most exciting two minutes in sports" weren't finished, however.
-The past two years, have seen another $24 million in renovations, with an updated media center and patron amenities added last year.
+Churchill Downs saw another $24 million in renovations, with an updated media center and patron amenities added in 2013.

-In celebration of the 140th running of the Kentucky Derby, the most recent $14 million renovation project opens with additional upgrades to patron amenities, as well as the first additions to grandstand seating since the 2003-04 renovation.
+In celebration of the 140th running of the Kentucky Derby in 2014, the most recent $14 million renovation project opened with additional upgrades to patron amenities, as well as the first additions to grandstand seating since the 2003-04 renovation.
 A new food and beverage plaza, along with new and renovated restrooms and wagering stations will greet patrons to the 2014 Kentucky Derby and Oaks events.

 Home page photo ©Cheryl Quigley; photo above left ©Kinetic/Churchilldowns.com